knossos-project/knossos-project.github.io/_doc/KNOSSOS_gui_options.rst

 Create New Annotation (Ctrl+N)
 ------------------------------

-Clear the current annotation and starts a new one.
+Clear the current annotation and start a new one.

 Load Annotation...
 (Ctrl+O)